jonathanbossenger/block-theme-course/module-02/02-Converting-the-Style-Guide-to-theme.json.md

 The first step a developer usually takes is turning the style guide from the given designs into CSS.
 With the introduction of the theme.json file, this process is made a little easier.

-theme.json is a file in your block theme that allows you to enable specific theme functionality and create theme specific settings, and then apply
+theme.json is a file in your block theme that allows you to enable specific theme functionality and create theme specific settings, and then apply that functionality and settings to the theme or elements of the theme.

+> Tip: The Block Editor Handbook has a [live theme.json specification document](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/), which is recommended reading for block theme developers.

 # Populating theme.json - Settings and Styles